wiencheck/Bauly/README.md

 - Written in Swift 5
 - iOS 10+ support
-- Rotation, Dynamic Type and Dark Mode support
+- Rotation, Dynamic Type, and Dark Mode support
 - Haptic feedback
 - Available via Swift Package Manager

 ##### Installation
 Bauly can be installed via Swift Package Manager.
-To use it in your project, open Xcode and go to menu *File -> Swift Packages -> Add Package Dependency* and past this repo's address:
+To use it in your project, open Xcode, go to menu *File -> Swift Packages -> Add Package Dependency*, and paste this repo's URL:
 ```
 https://github.com/wiencheck/Bauly.git
 ```

 ### Usage
-**Bauly** is managed via `shared` singleton instance.
+**Bauly** is managed via a `shared` singleton instance.
-It manages internally a queue of pending banners.
-Only one banner can be displayed at the time.
-Remember to call methods **only from main thread**.
+It internally manages a queue of pending banners.
+Only one banner can be displayed at a time.
+Remember to call these methods **only from the main thread**.

 ##### Displaying banner
-To display a banner use one of the following methods:
+To display a banner, use one of the following methods:
 ```swift
 public func present(title: String,
                 subtitle: String?,